Numpy

 The tool min returns the minimum value along a given axis.

-.
+By default, the axis value is None.
 Therefore, it finds the minimum over all the dimensions of the input array.

 The tool max returns the maximum value along a given axis.